amigavision/AmigaVision/content/distro/Extras.md

 This hard disk setup aims to recreate an Amiga 500 with Kickstart/Workbench 1.3, the setup of an Amiga 500/1000/2000 power user from around 1989.
 Think Amiga 500 with a GVP HD8+ or A590 attached, supplying a hard disk and memory expansion.

-This is implemented as a separate MGL file and directory setup for MiSTer, letting you have a separate setup that doesn't affect the main MegaAGS game/demo image.
+This is implemented as a separate MGL file and directory setup for MiSTer, letting you have a separate setup that doesn't affect the main AmigaVision game/demo image.

 It aims to recreate the setups that were common before the Amiga 600/1200 were released with hard disk support and a more modern OS.